joergen7/devilfish-flotilla/dcs/viper.rst

   - set UFC switch to UFC
   - set GPS switch to GPS
   - set DL switch to DL
-  - wait for the DED to come online
   - set INS knob to NORM
+  - set MIDS LVT to ON

 SNSR PWR
   - set FCR switch to FCR